 The balance between work and family life is a significant challenge for employees and employers.
-Since its beginning, IST Austria has dedicated staff to support employees with family questions and continuously tries to provide services which enable employees to balance family and work.
+Since its beginning, Institute of Science and Technology Austria (ISTA) has dedicated staff to support employees with family questions, and continuously tries to provide services which enable employees to balance family and work.

 On this site:

 Children & Education

 ISTA runs the child care center Froschkönig on campus.
 English and German speaking caregivers provide excellent care of kids in the following groups: children from 3 months to 1 year, children from 1 year to 3 years, children from 3 to 6 years (school entry).
 All ISTA employees have the possibility to enroll their children at our childcare center (subject to availability).

 Apart from an on-site child care center, a room on campus is specifically designed for family care and rest, and can be used, for example, for breast-feeding or in situations in which parents have to bring their children with them to work due to issues with their regular day care provider.

 There is also a low-exposure lab for pregnant experimentalists that allows them to continue working without being exposed to harmful materials.

 Maternity & parental leave

 In Austria, maternity protection (Mutterschutz) refers to the period of 8 weeks before and 8 weeks after delivery.
 During this time, employment is strictly forbidden.
 This period can be prolonged before and/or after due to health reasons.
 The public social insurance (Sozialversicherung) of an employee continues during the time of maternity protection.